dniklaus/spin-timer/README.md

 * timer interval/timeout time configurable
 * attaches automatically to Timer Context which periodically updates all registered timers' states and performs the timer expire evaluation for each registered timer
 * based on Arduino millis() function (number of milliseconds since the Arduino board began running the current program), handles unsigned long int overflows correctly
-* implements Arduino yield() function in order to keep the timers' scheduling ongoing even while applications and drivers use the Arduino delay() function
+* implements Arduino yield() function in order to keep the timers' scheduling ongoing even while applications and drivers use the Arduino delay() function (Note: this is not supported when running on ESP8266 cores)

 # Integration
 Here the integration of a Timer is hown with a simple Arduino Sketch toggling the Arduino board's built-in LED (blink):